‘What about a buffalo?’ asked Grig, shaven-headed focus of the New Flag Committee.

 ‘Don’t have a flag,’ the designer stated triumphantly, slapping a hand down on the large mahogany table.

-‘Look,’ said Grig, rising to his feet, ‘What do you need a flag for anyway?
+‘Look,’ Grig said, rising to his feet, ‘What do you need a flag for anyway?
 You’re Newdonia.
 You know that.
 I know that.
 Your neighbours know that.
 The world knows that.
 They have atlases.
 What do you need a stupid flag for?’

-‘All the flagpoles were torn down during the revolution,’ pointed out Jones.
+‘All the flagpoles were torn down during the revolution,’ Jones pointed out.

 Bell nodded sagely.
 It was true.